cheslie-team/cheslie-player/README.md

 __.moves_informaton()__

 Get all available moves and information of what kind of move this is.
-Internally `.moves_information()` uses `.moves({ verbose: true })`, so se the chess.js documentation for more information as well.
+Internally `.moves_information()` uses `.moves({ verbose: true })`, so se the chess.js documentation for more information.

 ```
 .moves_informaton()